Large intestine: Descending colon

 The descending colon is the part of the colon from the splenic flexure to the beginning of the sigmoid colon.
 One function of the descending colon in the digestive system is to store feces that will be emptied into the rectum.
 It is retroperitoneal in two-thirds of humans.
 In the other third, it has a (usually short) mesentery.
 The arterial supply comes via the left colic artery.
 The descending colon is also called the distal gut, as it is further along the gastrointestinal tract than the proximal gut.
 Gut flora are very dense in this region.

 Sigmoid colon

 The sigmoid colon is the part of the large intestine after the descending colon and before the rectum.
 The name sigmoid means S-shaped (see sigmoid; cf. sigmoid sinus).
 The walls of the sigmoid colon are muscular and contract to increase the pressure inside the colon, causing the stool to move into the rectum.

 The sigmoid colon is supplied with blood from several branches (usually between 2 and 6) of the sigmoid arteries, a branch of the IMA.
 The IMA terminates as the superior rectal artery.

 Sigmoidoscopy is a common diagnostic technique used to examine the sigmoid colon.

 Rectum

 The rectum is the last section of the large intestine.
 It holds the formed feces awaiting elimination via defecation.

-It is about 12 cm long.
+It is about 12 cm (or 4.7 in) long.